maiisthebest/speedback-react/README.md

 ## ✨ Features

-With this app, you can:

-- Add participants with their names (nicknames, emojis, whatever you like!)
+- Add participants by name — nicknames, emojis, whatever works!
-- Remove participants with a single click
+- Remove participants with a single click.
-- Instantly generate rounds so everyone gets a turn with everyone else
+- Generate rounds instantly using the **Round Robin algorithm** — everyone meets everyone, no repeats.
-- View all rounds in a super clear, organised way
+- View rounds in a clear, organised layout.
-- Clearly see who "sits out" each round
+- See at a glance who “sits out” each round.
-- Generate feedback prompts using **generative AI** to help prepare for the speedback rounds
+- Get feedback prompts powered by **generative AI** to help prepare for speedback rounds.
-- **Powered by the Round Robin algorithm** – everyone meets everyone, and if there's an odd number, you'll know who gets to chill each round ("Mai sits out")
-- Clean, minimal, and responsive UI that looks great on any device (lol more like I'm not good with design haha)
+- Clean, minimal, and responsive UI (okay fine, I'm not that good in design 😅).
+- Built with accessibility in mind — screen reader friendly!
-- Battle-tested with Vitest and React Testing Library (using test-driven development!)
+- Tested with Vitest + React Testing Library (yep, TDD for the win!).

 ## 🌀 How Does It Work?